Baie Vert and the Northumberland Strait

-The Amherst Shore Country Inn is on the shore of Baie Verte.
-Some of Baie Vert’s unique attributes offer some unique opportunities to experience the sea.
+The Amherst Shore Country Inn is located on the shore of Baie Verte part of Nova Scotia’s Northumberland Strait.
+Some of Baie Vert’s attributes offer some unique opportunities to experience the sea.
 The tides have a more modest range than the neighbouring Bay of Fundy.
-The tides on the Northumberland Strait fall in the 8 to 15 foot range compared to 40-50 foot tides of Fundy.
-The sea floor falls off very gently on this region of the Strait.
+The tides on the Northumberland Strait are in the 8 to 15 foot range compared to 40-50 foot Fundy tides but the sea floor falls off very gently on this region of the Strait.
 Thus, though the tides are not as high, they can go out very far.
-This allows the sun several hours every day to warm the resulting “sand flats” which in turn, warms the water, as the high tide returns.
-Thus, practically every day there are several hours to “explore the bottom of the sea” and several hours to play or swim in in this “solar heated” Bay.
+This allows the sun several hours every day to warm the exposed sand flats which in turn, warms the water, as the high tide returns.
+Thus, practically every day there are several hours to walk on the ocean floor and “explore the bottom of the sea” as well as several hours to play or swim in this “solar heated” bay.

 The Chipping/Putting Green

 We also have a bent grass practice green and an area for chipping.

 Tune up your shots before hitting the local courses.